 Insights professionals today tend to be well versed in the art of the survey, but most researchers are not so familiar with the world of data science.
 But the reality is, we need to learn about data science—and fast.

-Fortunately, a powerful new book entitled Bit by Bit: Social Research in the Digital Age, by Princeton professor Matthew J. Salganik, provides a thorough and very readable introduction to the intersection of traditional survey-based methodologies and data science.
+Fortunately, a powerful new book entitled Bit by Bit: Social Research in the Digital Age, by Princeton professor Matthew J. Salganik, provides a thorough and very readable introduction to the intersection of traditional survey-based methodologies and data analysis.
 “This book,” he writes “is for social scientists who want to do more data science, data scientists who want to do more social science and anyone who is interested in the hybrid of these two fields.”

 He makes this intersection relatable for insights professionals by focusing on research design.
 “If you think of social research as the process of asking and answering questions about human behavior, then research design is the connective tissue; research design links questions and answers.”